jjanmorales/my-first-repo/README.md

-My Name is Jan Morales
+My Name is Jan Morales.

-It is the morning
+I am an up-and-coming FullStack Web Developer.

-Yay
+Excited for the Year!!